 It’s healthy!
 A lot of orange chicken recipes call for anywhere between 1/2 cup to 1 full up of added sugar.
-This just uses 2 tbsp of white and 2 tbsp of brown.
+This just uses 2 tablespoon of white and 2 tablespoon of brown.

 This is also made with sautéed chicken breast instead of the deep fried chicken thighs that are the norm with this recipe, so that makes a big difference calorie wise.

 It’s bright and vibrant, and a lot of fun to make and eat.